gostnort/q_and_a_generator/README.md

 - **Customizable Quizzes**: Allows users to set the number of questions and the passing percentage.
 - **Interactive Feedback**: Provides immediate scoring and visual feedback on correct/incorrect answers.
 - **Share Quiz**: Generates a standalone HTML file containing the current quiz.
 This file can be shared with others without requiring them to have the original ZIP file or any server setup.
 The shared quiz maintains all functionality including the ability to regenerate questions and submit answers.
+- **Unanswered Question Warning**: Alerts users when they try to submit a quiz with unanswered questions, allowing them to go back and complete all questions.

 ## How to Use